minhtrannhat/news_letter_api/docs/actix_web.md

 In our app, we want to inject a `db_conn` to the route handlers, so that these routes can handle PostgreSQL read/write.

+Since the database connection is a TCP connection that is NOT `Clone`-able.
+We use Rust's `Arc` (Atomic Reference Counter) as a wrapper around this connection.
+Each instance of our web app, instead of getting a raw TCP connection to the PostgreSQL database, will be given the pointer to the memory region of `db_conn`.